sinabaghal/sinabaghal.github.io/_pages/RL.md

   - Machine Learning
 ---

 This tutorial provides an introduction to the fundamentals of reinforcement learning.
 The main reference is the [video lecture series](https://www.youtube.com/playlist?list=PL_iWQOsE6TfVYGEGiAOMaOzzv41Jfm_Ps) by Sergey Levine.
+Read the PDF version  [**here**](https://sinabaghal.github.io/files/rl.pdf).

 # Table of Contents